KNTaligadzhiev19/Math-Game/README.md

 ## About
-> Our team made the game Moscow chess.
+> Our team has made the game Moscow chess.
 This is a game that develops strategic thinking and is suitable for all ages.
-It is played with 2 players and they choose who will play with X and who with O, alternating who is on the move in a 3 × 3 grid.
-The winner is the player who manages to place three of his points in horizontal, vertical, or diagonal order.
+It is played with 2 players which choose who will play with X and O, alternating who is on the move on a 3 × 3 grid.
+The winner is the player who manages to place three of his points horizontally, vertically, or diagonally.
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/32/Tic_tac_toe.svg/300px-Tic_tac_toe.svg.png">